Transparency Maintained

 Access Toolkit

 • Transparency is a choice.
-Tampa faces the same challenges as encrypted cities.
-They chose differently.
+Tampa faces the same challenges as encrypted cities and chose differently.

 • Digital does not mean encrypted.
 Modern P25 systems can be open.
 Do not let agencies claim upgrades require encryption.